 The Government Museum in Chennai is the second oldest museum in India and spread over a lavish 16.25 acres of land also houses the colossal Museum Theatre, which stages Shakespearean plays regularly.
 The exhibits in the museum are extremely priceless and rare, as is the heritage of the museum itself.
 Palm leaf manuscripts, Raja Ravi Varma's famous paintings, and the largest antique Roman collection outside Europe.
 The Connemara Public Library, one of the most iconic libraries in the city, is also a part of the museum.
 With a footfall of about a 1000 visitors daily, and more on the weekends.
 An iconic structure built in Indo-Gothic style, the Government Museum, also known as the Egmore Museum is a one of its kind museum and a gem in the Indian heritage.

 The Victoria Memorial, built on the banks of the Hooghly river and in the memory of the British Queen Victoria, is the epitome of some of the strongest blends of Indian styles such as the the Mughal, Islamic and Deccan and foreign architectural styles, such as the Venetian and Egyptian.
-Again, as two of the most illustrious museums on this list of museums in India, the overall style of the museum is based on the Indo-Saracenic or the Indo-Gothic style.
+Again, as one of the most illustrious museums in India, the overall style of the museum is based on the Indo-Saracenic or the Indo-Gothic style.
 Made entirely of the white Makrana marble, the museum is as exquisite as its exhibits, which include the rare copies of illustrated texts by Shakespeare, works by Omar Khayyam and books on thumri music and kathak dance as well.
 The royal gallery is houses one of the biggest collections of the British royalty, Queen Victoria and Prince Albert.
 The museum, with its sprawling lawns and enviable architecture is clearly a sight to behold.

 Situated in the Children's Book Trust Building at Bahadur Shah Zafar Marg, Shankar's International Dolls Museum is one of the most unique and beautiful museums in India, housing a collection of dolls from all world, curated by K. Shankar Pillai, one of the most celebrated political cartoonists in India, who also set up the pioneering children's publications, better known as CBT, or the Children's Book Trust.
 With political figures from all around the world gifting and donating dolls to the museum, the collection now stands at a whopping 6,500 dolls, divided into two sections, with dolls from the the Asian subcontinent in one and from the rest of the world in the other section.
 For a lazy weekend in the city, the museum is a fun place to explore.